RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

-Looking at the table, it is clear that Doritos and Snickers are most often purchased together, because the total is 6.
+Looking at the table, it is clear that Doritos and Snickers are most often purchased together because the total is 6.
 The next most common pair is Snickers and Oreos, that just beat out Doritos and Oreos.

 Looking at the table makes answering this question fairly straightforward.
 We